With fans constantly complaining of poor facilities at stadiums, BCCI plans massive upgrade ahead of World Cup | Sports-Games

 - India

-The BCCI is planning a massive renovation with an estimated cost of over Rs 500 crore of at least five major stadiums in India ahead of the ODI World Cup in October-November.
+The BCCI is planning a massive renovation of at least five major stadiums, with an estimated cost of over Rs 500 crore, ahead of the ODI World Cup in October-November in India.

 The game has attracted huge money over the past 10 years, making BCCI, the richest board in the world, richer.
 However, the stoic fan, who has made the game what it has become, is often deprived of basic facilities at most venues around the country.